cadin/panels/docs/comic-data/layers/index.md

 Only specify one of the following per layer: `image`, `images`, `imageTable`, `text`.
 You cannot combine them.

+### manuallySetImageIndex

+default: false
+{: .prop-default}

+FOR IMAGES LAYERS ONLY
+{: .text-yellow-300 .fs-2 .lh-0}

+Once set, you can manually set the index of the image to display by setting the layer's `currentImage` property in a custom [update function]({{site.baseurl}}/docs/comic-data/custom-functions.html#update).

+Without setting this flag, the current image will be set automatically based on scroll percentage.

 ### stencil

 default: nil